7.00 p.m. to 10.30 p.m.

 Membership fee is £5.00 per annum and there is a charge of £1.00 per class / evening.

-The club runs an annual dance in the Spring and the details of this years dance are given above.
+The club holds dances in the Spring and Autumn and the details of the next dance are given above.

 In addition the members of the society can participate in the many dances and events run by the other members of KASS.
 This provides a very full and active programme.